 Related: Best of Greece

-Best Island for Culture Lovers: Paros and Antiparos
+Best Greek Island for Culture Lovers: Paros and Antiparos

 Paros, the second-largest Cycladic island, reached the apogee of its glory during the Classical period, thanks to its world-famous marble.
 It is spotted with ruins, evidence of occupation by a series of cultures and civilizations going back to 3,200 BC.
 A longtime cultural hub, it attracts international artists and art aficionados to its contemporary exhibitions and events.
 Just off the coast of Paros, tiny Antiparos has largely escaped the effects of mass tourism and boasts lovely turquoise water, pristine beaches and stunning stalagmite caves.